lsst-sqre/sqr-026/index.rst

 Appendix A - Data quality metrics and parameters to store
 =========================================================

-Here we list the data quality metrics and parameters that we should store for each LSST visit in the Prompt QC database.
+Here we list the data quality metrics and parameters that we should store for each LSST visit in the Prompt QC DB.

 The data quality metrics measured by the Prompt Quality Control software for each individual CCD in visit.
 These metrics are also aggregated at the visit level.